 Additionally, Bibles are not allowed to be distributed at state schools, not even by teachers leading Christian religious education classes, nor are religious programs, plays, events or activities to be run during school hours.

 The new inclusions have already caused confusion amongst Christian service providers, with some reading the policy narrowly and heralding the changes as anti-religious and a possible breach of human rights.

-The Australian Christian Lobby have suggested the new changes may be contrary to the Charter of Human Rights and Responsibilities 6 and in breach of the Equal Opportunity 8.
+The Australian Christian Lobby have suggested the new changes may be contrary to the Charter of Human Rights and Responsibilities Act 2006 and in breach of the Equal Opportunity Act 2008.
 In a summary on the ‘Make A Stand’ website, the organisation says implications are far-reaching.

 “A consequence of [the rule against distribution of religious material] is that a student would be prevented from showing or giving to another student a Bible, Koran or verses from these texts or religiously themed book or music DVD’s-even in the schoolyard.
 A student would not be able to have on his or her desk a diary with a Bible verse or religious image on it.”

 ACL also suggests the directive is a prohibition against lunchtime prayer groups, youth groups, clubs or information sessions – reading the directive as a ban against activities that may be 100 per cent student-led and run.

 Tim Clare who heads up Mustard, a Christian organisation that helps facilitate lunchtime Christian groups in Victorian schools says there is a need for clarification about the breadth of the new rules.

 Without that clarification, Tim says there can only be speculation about how the policy will play out in Victoria’s schools.
 But he says it would be difficult for principals to stop Christian students holding their own prayer meetings or Bible studies, and doubts it would be the intention of the government to stop them doing so.